o3de/o3de.org/content/docs/contributing/to-docs/templates/component-reference-doc.md

 ## Setting up repository and downloading component template

-To contribute to O3DE documentation, you must complete the steps in [Set Up a Local O3DE Docs Repo](/docs/contributing/to-docs/o3de-docs-repo-setup/).
+To contribute to O3DE documentation, you must complete the steps in [Setting up a local o3de.org repo](./get-started#setting-up-a-local-o3deorg-repo).
 You can do this before or after writing your component reference document.
 However, you must set this up to place your document and images in the right folder.

 In a new tab, navigate to the file [component reference template](https://raw.githubusercontent.com/o3de/sig-docs-community/main/doc-templates/component-reference.md) in the o3de/sig-docs-community repository and save it to your local machine.
 Open the template in a text editor and refer to this page as you fill it out.